MONICA-Project/GOST-tools/readme.md

 * other custom field values, if needed (this will override the value definition given in template or in default implementation)

-Those specifications are preceded respectively by "num", "file", "type" and by < field name >  < field value >
+Those specifications are preceded respectively by "num", "file", "type" and by < field_name > and < field_value >

 So our final command will be: